Mass surveillance in the United States: Legislation in 2014 and 2015

-On 20 May 2014, U.S. Representative for Republican congressman Mike Rogers introduced Intelligence Authorization Act for Fiscal Year 2015 with the goal of authorizing appropriations for fiscal years 2014 and 2015 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency (CIA) Retirement and Disability System, and for other purposes.
+On 20 May 2014, U.S. Representative for Republican congressman Mike Rogers introduced the Intelligence Authorization Act for Fiscal Years 2014 and 2015 with the goal of authorizing appropriations for fiscal years 2014 and 2015 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency (CIA) Retirement and Disability System, and for other purposes.
+Versions of the bill were passed into law for FY2014 and FY2015.